physiozoo/physiozoo/docs/sections/tutorials/pobm_analysis.rst

 **Exporting figures**
 --------------------------------------------

-Using **PhysioZoo OBM** you can export some summary graphs such as the distribution of the time series, histogram of the desaturations characteristics etc. Figures can be exported in high quality format and thus easily included in your research reports and/or papers.
+Using **PhysioZoo OBM** you can export summary graphs such as the distribution of the time series or histogram of the desaturations characteristics.
+Figures can be exported in high quality format and thus easily included in your research reports and/or papers.
 For exporting figures click File -> Export figures.
 You will be prompted with the following window on which you can choose what figures you want to export.
 After clicking 'Save As' you will be able to choose the format of the figure.

 .. image:: ../../_static/pobm_save_figures.PNG
    :align: center